wygos/ban/README.md

-This library contains experimental implementation of Banzhaf values for interpretation of tree-based models based on [Improved Feature Importance Computations for Tree Models: Shapley vs. Banzhaf](https://arxiv.org/abs/2108.04126).
+This library contains an experimental implementation of Banzhaf values for interpretation of tree-based models based on [Improved Feature Importance Computations for Tree Models: Shapley vs. Banzhaf](https://arxiv.org/abs/2108.04126).
 This is an alternative to [shap](https://github.com/slundberg/shap).
 The main advantages over shap:
  - faster running times - even order of magnitude for some datasets.
  - better numerical stability.
 For very large trees (over 50) shap might give unreliable results.
 We observed some issues for much smaller trees of size 10.

- For most of the cases shap and ban give very similar ordering and relative values of features.
-For more details please check [paper](https://arxiv.org/abs/2108.04126).
+ For majority of the cases, shap and ban give identical or very similar ordering and relative values of features.
+For more details please check this [paper](https://arxiv.org/abs/2108.04126).

 # Authors
 Adam Karczmarz & Piotr Wygocki